slutske22/leaflet-arrowheads/README.md

 A demo project is available for viewing at https://codesandbox.io/s/leaflet-arrowheads-example-zfxxc.
 The web page alone without the code: https://zfxxc.csb.app/

+There is also a small typescript example sandbox [here](https://codesandbox.io/s/leaflet-arrowheads-ts-example-kwonf).

 Polylines in this demo have popups which each contain the code for that polyline.
 Click around, and feel free to look through the codesandbox for more detail.